ppmedi/ppmedi/README.md

 1. group by N attributes
 1. normalize by M attribute
 1. create histograms for each N-M value
 1. compute statistics on each histogram
     * each N-M value has a single statistic

 Issue: multiple columns for a given attribute

-TODOs
+Results
 =======

-1. Add GINI in addition to skew

 1. test on
-  skewed diagnoses
+  skewed diagnoses (in results/count.txt)
     * group by provider, UNION(dgnscd1), count
     * group by provider, UNION(dgnscd2...9), count
     * group by provider, UNION(dgnscd1...9), count